 Compression immediately ceases as the gas is delivered into the discharge manifold.
 The star rotor tooth continues to scavenge the flute until the flute volume is reduced to zero.
-This compression process is repeated for each
+This compression process is repeated for each flute/star tooth in turn.

 While the compression process described above is occurring in the upper half of the compressor, there is an identical process taking place simultaneously in the lower half using star B, thus each main rotor flute is used twice per rotor revolution (one by one tooth in each star).
-The compression process may be likened to an assembly of six double-acting cylinders (the main rotor flutes) in which the star rotor teeth move as pistons (always in the
+The compression process may be likened to an assembly of six double-acting cylinders (the main rotor flutes) in which the star rotor teeth move as pistons (always in the same direction).